MicrosoftDocs/visualstudio-docs/docs/ide/reference/pull-members-up.md

 **When:** You have implemented an interface and you want to move a member to the base type.

-**Why:** Pulling members up enables other implemetations of your interface to inherit those members as well.
+**Why:** Pulling members up enables other implementations of your interface to inherit those members as well.

 ## How-to

-1. Place your cusor in any member of an implemented interface.
+1. Place your cursor in any member of an implemented interface.
 2. Press **Ctrl**+**.** to trigger the **Quick Actions and Refactorings** menu.

 ![Pull Members up](media/pull-members-up.png)

 2. Select Pull Members up to base type...

-3. In the dialog, select what members you would like to add and the interface you would like to add them to.
+3. In the dialog, select what members you would like to add to the selected interface.

 ![Pull Member up](media/pull-members-up-dialog.png)